 Busting myths associated with small business website success

-Spending time and effort to create a web presence for your business is therefore a worthwhile investment that may help boost visibility, your business and customer satisfaction.
+Spending time and effort to create a website for your business is therefore a worthwhile investment that may help boost visibility, your business and customer satisfaction.
 Otherwise, the business could face the risk of being outpaced by the competition that comes in the form of young, open minded entrepreneurs, willing to embrace and use technology to their own advantage.

 If your business has not embraced an online presence, is it because of reasons such as high costs or not being technologically-savvy?
-Or do you think your business is small and may not benefit from having a web presence?
-These myths could be preventing you from maximising the potential of your business.
+Or do you think your business is small and may not benefit from having a website?
+These myths could be preventing you from maximising the potential growth of your business.
 This article helps to bust these myths and walks you through some of the steps towards opening your business to the Internet world and helping to grow your business.

 Learn the truth behind these common myths:

 1. I won't know how to use my website

 A good website will help grow your business in many different ways.
 A website will offer you the most advantages in terms of flexibility and control—and it can be very, very simple.
 A website can help project a more professional and well-established image of your business.
 A website is a great way to keep in touch with customers, disseminate information on your products and solutions and sell products online.
 It could be your first point of contact with customers and prospects, investors and even people you want to hire.
 Think of your website as your business card in action 24 hours a day, seven days a week.
 In today’s world it’s a simple fact—your business has to be online to be found online.